Denis535/UIToolkitThemeStyleSheet/Packages/com.uitoolkit-theme-style-sheet/Readme.md

 ```

 # Reference
-This package contains styles for next elements:
+This package contains styles for the next elements:
 - Widgets
     - Widget
     - LeftWidget